sunitagadhe/sunitagadhe/README.md

 - Hi there👋

   I am Internship trainee looking to solve real world problems.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
-If you found value in something i have created, please feel free to give ma a shout out @sunitagadhe.
+If you found value in something i have created, please feel free to give me a shout out @sunitagadhe.
 - 👀 My primary coding language: Python, c, c++
 - 🌱 I’m currently learning django framework.
 - 💞️ I love to travel and discover new things.